 Deakin University offers several types of PhD scholarships.

-If you have published a paper (or more), topics that we could develop projects on include:
+If you have published a paper (or more), consider applying for a PhD.

 Current projects available:

 Honours Project: Could disturbance enhance spread of a disease-carrying frog into threatened frog habitat?